jcheng5/pqantimalarials/README.md

 Users set input parameters using interactive sliders:
-* the number of simulations for an uncertainty and sensitivity analysis, performed accorind to the latin hypercube sampling scheme with calculation of partial rank correlation coefficients
+* the number of simulations for an uncertainty and sensitivity analysis
 * the case fatality rate of under-five malaria positive children who consume poor-quality antimalarials
-* the prevalence of poor-quality antimalarials amongst total antimalarials that are available for purchase
+* the prevalence of poor-quality antimalarials

 Users are able to download:
 * input settings (CSV)
 * output plots (PDF)
 * output data (CSV)

-For a given set of input settings, the filenames of any downloaded files are tagged with a randomly generated ID number - so that users can download results generated using different input settings, and later be able to reference which settings were used for what outputs.
+For a given set of input settings, the downloaded files are tagged with a randomly generated ID number - so that users can download results generated using different input settings, and later be able to reference which settings were used for what outputs.

 You can track development of this package at: http://github.com/renschler/pqantimalarials